-Most days, it feels like we are snapping at each other like hungry baby birds in a nest.
+Most days, it feels like we’re snapping at each other like hungry baby birds in a nest.
 Feeling cooped up in our home due to either frigid temperatures or pouring down rain, all of us are experiencing the negative effects so commonly associated with winter life in Northeast America.

-I knew that a change was desperately needed to boost our homeschool.
-As I was working on our free printable 30 Random Acts of Kindness for February (coming January 18!), I noticed that February 17 is National RAKs Day.
+And perfect timing!
+February 17 is National RAKs Day.
 A lightbulb went off!
-My boys and I were going to talk about and start doing Random Acts of Kindness in our homeschool!
+My boys and I were going to talk about and start doing Random Acts of Kindness in our homeschool 🙂

 Why Use Random Acts of Kindness In Your Homeschool